KotR9001/sqlalchemy-challenge/README.md

 <br />
 <b>Climate Analysis</b><br />
 -Used the provided starter notebook and hawaii.sqlite files to complete a climate analysis and data exploration.<br />
--Chose a start date and end date for your trip.
+-Chose a start date and end date for the trip.
 Make sure that the selected vacation range is approximately 3-15 days total.<br />
 -Used SQLAlchemy create_engine to connect to your sqlite database.<br />
 ![image](https://github.com/KotR9001/sqlalchemy-challenge/assets/57807780/32b1e281-346c-4328-89ef-af4c3f1bef22)<br />
 -Used SQLAlchemy automap_base() to reflect database tables into classes and save a reference to those classes called Station and Measurement.<br />